Enterprise-scale security governance and compliance

-The Azure Security Benchmark includes a collection of high-impact security recommendations you can use to help secure most of the services you use in Azure.
-You can think of these recommendations as "general" or "organizational" as they are applicable to most Azure services.
-The Azure Security Benchmark recommendations are then customized for each Azure service, and this customized guidance is contained in service recommendations articles.
+The Azure Security Benchmark includes a collection of high-impact security recommendations to help you secure most of the services you use in Azure.
+You can think of these recommendations as either general or organizational as they are applicable to most Azure services.
+The Azure Security Benchmark recommendations are then customized for each Azure service.
+This customized guidance is contained in service recommendations articles.

-- Service recommendations: When available, benchmark recommendations for Azure services will include Azure Security Benchmark recommendations that are tailored specifically for that service.
+When available, benchmark recommendations for Azure services include Azure Security Benchmark recommendations that are tailored specifically for that service.

 Service enablement framework

-As business units request to deploy workloads to Azure, you need additional visibility into a workload to determine how to achieve appropriate levels of governance, security, and compliance.
+As business units request to deploy workloads to Azure, you need visibility into each workload to determine how to achieve appropriate levels of governance, security, and compliance.
 When a new service is required, you need to allow it.
-The following table provides a framework to assess enterprise security readiness of Azure services:

 |Does it support virtual network service endpoints?|